 To integrate traditional ways of knowing with western science to monitor, protect, respect and restore landscapes

-To integrate language, art and crafts to sustain traditional ways of knowing and among non-Aboriginals
+To integrate language, art and crafts to sustain traditional ways of knowing and among non-Indigenous

-To facilitate understanding of diversity of First Nation culture and ways of knowing among non-Aboriginals
+To facilitate understanding of diversity of First Nation culture and ways of knowing among non-Indigenous

 Turtle Island Conservation has a variety of resources available in